-Provincial Treasury has noted with concern over the prior years that many municipalities are still not fully and accurately implementing the mSCOA Regulations.
+Provincial Treasury has noted with concern over the prior years that many municipalities are still not fully and correctly implementing the mSCOA Regulations.
 Errors noted during the analysis of data strings include the incorrect use of the mSCOA segments at the budgeting and transacting levels.
-The impact of these transgressions results in inaccurate and incomplete information being produced from the municipalities' ERP systems and misrepresenting information being reported to National Treasury and other stakeholders.
+The impact of these transgressions results in inaccurate and incomplete information being produced from the municipalities' core financial systems and misrepresenting information being reported to National Treasury and other stakeholders.
 The inaccurate and incomplete reporting inadvertently affects the ability of management and other stakeholders to take effective and efficient decisions.

-As per MFMA Circular No. 112 and the current MFMA Circular No. 126, if a municipality has not achieved the required level of implementation with regards to the mSCOA Regulations, the municipality must develop and implement a road map (action plan) to fast track the implementation of mSCOA and it should detail action steps, assign responsibilities, and specify time frames to address the implementation gap which must be submitted to the National and Provincial Treasuries.
+As per MFMA Circular No. 98 and MFMA Circular No. 126 as well as mSCOA Circulars as issued by National Treasury, if a municipality has not achieved the required level of implementation with regards to the mSCOA Regulations, the municipality must develop and implement a road map (action plan) to fast track the implementation of mSCOA and it should detail action steps, assign responsibilities, and specify time frames to address the implementation gap which must be submitted to the National and Provincial Treasuries.
 The focus areas that should be considered (at a minimum), as applicable to the municipality when developing the road map are:

-1) ICT Architecture - which includes the hardware, servers, software, licences required to run the ERP management systems.
+1) ICT Architecture - which includes the hardware, servers, software, licences required to run the integrated system solution must meet the requirements of both the organizational needs as well as that of the mSCOA Regulations.